 I wasn’t joking when I said that my kids got completely absorbed by the anime.
 It took a little over a year, but they watched over the 1,000 episodes in about 13 months.
 (Please don’t do the math… it’s not great.)
 Each season has around 50 episodes, many more than the 22 that we typically have in American shows.
 That means you hear the theme songs a lot.

 Fortunately, the themes are perhaps the most motivational songs ever created.
-Each of them brings you through 10-year-old Ash Ketchum’s hero’s journey of just trying to make a friend to often literally saving the world.
+Each of them brings you through 10-year-old Ash Ketchum’s hero’s journey of just trying to make a friend to often literally save the world.
 I used to think that Rocky theme and music had no equal, but I was wrong.
 Have a listen:

 Below, I started off summarizing the main theme of each, um, theme.
 However, the themes are short enough to give you the main lyrics.
 Note: you probably don’t want to read all this unless you are already familiar with the themes.